lucj/k0s-family/content/k0s/configuration/_index.md

 weight: 2
 ---

-In this part, you will change the configuration of our one-node cluster, using Cilium CNI instead of the default KubeRouter.
+In this part, we will change the configuration of our one-node cluster, using Cilium CNI instead of the default KubeRouter.

 ## Default k0s configuration